GDV373/BookAService/README.md

 		* Execute chromedriver in the terminal to ensure the correct version is running; it has to match the version in "About Google Chrome".
 If using other browsers, other webdrivers must be installed.
 Don't do "pip3 install ChromeDriver" as it's likely to install an older version which means that the tests won't run as Chrome can't be controlled.

 # Deployment

+DATABASE_URL ,DB_HOSTDB_NAME, DB_PASSWORD, DB_PORT, DISABLE_COLLECTSTATIC, SECRET_KEY
+All of these where changed and what is used are not for production use as to protect the database details and heroku secret key was regenerated.

 ## Steps to deploy site using Heroku:
 - Assuming gunicorn, dj_database_url and psycopg2 have been installed
 - On the Heroku dashboard, select "New" and click "Create new app"